-In accordance with the requirements of MAP-21 and the FAST Act, Virginia has established pavement and bridge condition performance targets as reported in Virginia's Baseline Performance Period Report for 2021-20251.
-This report, submitted to FHWA, satisfies the federal requirement that State DOTs submit a Baseline Performance Period Report to FHWA by October 1st of the first year in a performance period.
+In accordance with the requirements of MAP-21 and the FAST Act, Virginia has established pavement and bridge condition performance targets as reported in Virginia's Baseline Performance Period Report for 2018-20211.
+This report, submitted to FHWA in October 2018, satisfies the federal requirement that State DOTs submit a Baseline Performance Period Report to FHWA by October 1st of the first year in a performance period.
 Performance measures for pavement condition are required for the National Highway System (NHS), while bridge condition requirements relate to structures identified as part of the National Bridge Inventory on the NHS.
-The pavement condition measures and established performance targets for the 2021- 2025 performance period are indicated in Table 1 below.
+The pavement condition measures and established performance targets for the 2018-2021 performance period are indicated in Table 1 below.